 OPTION 1: LITERARY STUDIES 10 (2 credits)

-Literary Students is designed for students who want to study and explore literature through specific themes, genres, periods, authors, or areas of the world.
-This course would appeal to the student who loves to read and will provide students with the opportunity to discuss and critically analyze both modern and classic stories.
+Literary Studies is designed for students who want to study and explore literature.
+This course is for students who love to read and will provide students with the opportunity to discuss and critically analyze both modern and classic texts.